Shimano Stradic Ci4+ FB – Buyers Guide

 Points to note

 One this that should be drawn to your attention with the Stradic Ci4+ FB is the lack of a reverse feature.
-Shimano wanted to be able to reduce the weight as much as possible with this reel, so the reverse feature was not included in the design.
+Shimano wanted to be able to make the reel as watertight as possible, and reduce the weight as well, so the reverse feature was not included in the design.

 Personally I don’t miss this feature at all.
 In fact, I’m happy it isn’t there as they have only caused issues before, often leading in line tangles and birds nests as the reel would unwind uncontrollably sometimes.